OWASP/www-policy/operational/expense-reimbursement.md

 - In consultation with the Executive Director, Treasurer will make the final determination.

 In some cases, pre-approval that contravenes bylaws, policy, or spending limits may require a Board vote, so allow up to 60 days for this to occur.

+## Funding

+Expenses are available to all Chapters, Projects, Committees, Foundation staff, and Global Board, paid from the expense pool.

+The Expense pool is funded by the Board via the annual budget at their sole discretion, to be topped up by donations, event profit shares, and via directed sponsorships.
+The OWASP Corporate Membership program may in the future include the ability to help fund the expenses pool by directing a portion of the membership fee to selected or all chapters, projects and committees.
+This portion will be added to the expense pool.

+The Expense pool has a monthly spend limit.
+If the monthly limit is exceeded, the Executive Director, Treasurer, or Global Board may choose to bring forward future months or top up the expense pool at their discretion per [signatory limits](https://owasp.org/www-policy/operational/signatory2).

+Awards and Scholarships, will be funded per the [Awards and Scholarships Policy](https://owasp.org/www-policy/operational/awards-and-scholarships) via specific sponsorships, donations, or grants, and not from the Expense pool.
+Unfunded Awards or Scholarships with no balance cannot reimburse expenses.
+Awards and Scholarships are not transferrable and if not used for the nominated purpose, funds are returned to the Expenses pool to further our mission in other ways.

+Events can use the reimbursement processes as defined below, but will be funded via their own budget and profit and loss, governed by the [Events Policy](https://owasp.org/www-policy/operational/events).
+Expenses from events will be drawn from the event's seed funds and income, and not the general expense pool.
+Seeding for events may be funded by the Executive Director or Board at their discretion and within [signatory limits](https://owasp.org/www-policy/operational/signatory2) per the Events Policy.

+Grants will be funded through donations, sponsorship, or via Board seeding.
+Expenses from grants will be drawn from the grant until fully drawn down, per the [Grants Policy](https://owasp.org/www-policy/operational/grants).
+Unfunded grants or grants with no balance cannot reimburse expenses.

+### Treatment of donations

+Donations to projects, chapters, committees, and events will be added to the Expense pool with no administrative fee other than financial institution fees.
+Events can choose to fund the expense pool with no administrative fee from their net profit split.
+Restricted donations will be kept separate and are net the OWASP administration fee per the [Donations policy](https://owasp.org/www-policy/operational/donations).

 ## Large Chapter meeting annual pre-approval